-Strike indicators are made of the lightest materials in order to float on the water’s surface.
+Strike indicators for fly fishing are made of the lightest materials in order to float on the water’s surface.
 As they float down the stream any change in the way they are floating is what an angler should be looking for.
 But, I think many anglers are waiting to see the indicator get pulled below the surface and the truth is, this rarely happens.
 Trout can pick up and reject a nymph in a matter of seconds and many times these pickups go completely undetected.

 The Subtlety of the Drift

 “Subtle” is a word I use a lot when talking about fly fishing.
 Everything in fly fishing seems to be a “subtle” difference.
 I have fished a size 12 nymph only to change to a 16 and the catch rate went up dramatically.
 Subtle difference I know, but it made the difference.